MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/search.md

 ## Fields searchable in global search

-All the fields available in the view defined by the Search/IndexQueryName site setting for any entity are indexed in global search and are searchable.
+All the fields available in the view defined by the Search/IndexQueryName site setting for any table are indexed in global search and are searchable.

 Default value for Search/IndexQueryName is "Portal Search".

-If the view is not available for any entity, it's not indexed and the results are not displayed in global search.
+If the view is not available for any table, it's not indexed and the results are not displayed in global search.

 > [!NOTE]
 > If you change the value of the Search/IndexQueryName site setting, you need to trigger a manual re-index of the build using steps defined in the [Rebuild full search index](#rebuild-full-search-index) section.